exoscale/terraform-provider-exoscale/templates/guides/migration-of-compute.md

 # Migrating from compute with nic to a compute_instance

--> This migration guide applies to Exoscale Terraform Provider **version 0.34.0 or above**.
+-> This migration guide applies to Exoscale Terraform Provider **version 0.34.0 to 0.53.2**.

 This page helps you migrate from an `exoscale_compute`, `exoscale_network` and `exoscale_nic` resources (which are deprecated) to the `exoscale_compute_instance` and `exoscale_private_network` resources.